scrumvisualize/adepto/README-Template.md

 2. Under the package explorer navigate to 'testng.xml'
 3. Right click on 'testng.xml' file > Run As > TestNG Suite
 4. TestNg will start running the Selenium Web Driver tests.
-5. At the end of the test run, it will create a screenshot in jpg format and copy that to..\adeptotest folder.
+5. At the end of the test run, it will create a screenshot in jpg format, saved to \adeptotest folder.
 6. To see the test results - Expand the 'test-output' folder under package explorer, right click on 'emailable-report.html' > open it with Web Browser.

 ```